Risk Management

 ① Risk related to natural and other disasters

-Damages or reduced operations at the operational bases of our Group or its suppliers arising from natural disasters such as typhoons, earthquakes, floods, fires and other accidents, or the spread of new infectious diseases could impact our Group's operating results and financial position.
+Damages or reduced operations at the operational bases of our Group or its suppliers arising from natural disasters such as typhoons, earthquakes, floods, volcanic eruptions, fires and other accidents, or the spread of new infectious diseases could impact our Group's operating results and financial position.

 ② Latent risk related to operations overseas